 Riverland Energy Cooperative

-In the late 1990’s, the threat of deregulation swept the countryside.
-This prompted lengthy studies and discussions between the boards of Trempealeau Electric and Buffalo Electric Cooperative on the virtue of a merger between the two.
+In the late 1990's, the threat of deregulation swept the countryside.
+This prompted lengthy studies and discussions between the board of Trempealeau Electric and Buffalo Electric Cooperative on the virtue of a merger between the two.

-On June 1, 1999, the merger became a reality and Riverland Energy Cooperative was formed, comprised of Buffalo and Trempealeau Electric Cooperatives.
+On June 1, 1999, the merger became reality and Riverland Energy Cooperative was formed, comprised of Buffalo and Trempealeau Electric Cooperatives.

 By the numbers